Kevin123Ezra/medimind-ai/README.md

 ### Requirements
 - Node.js 18+ (if running the exported code locally)
 - API keys for any connected AI services, configured in your `.env` file

----

-## Final Thoughts

-Participating in HACKHAZARDS '26 pushed us to think beyond just "cool tech" and focus on building something that could genuinely improve people's lives.
-MediMind AI reflects that mission: using AI not just to impress, but to help.